sarahllew/about-me.resume/README.md

 - 👋 Hi, I’m @sarahllew
-- 🍀 Interested in: data visualization and implementing statidtical methods for the analysis of models and trends.
+- 🍀 Interested in: implementing statistical algorithms for trend and data visualization to make data-driven solutions.
 - My hobbies include: thrifting, hiking, and journaling
 - 📫 How to reach me: sarahl02116@gmail.com or sarahlew@ucsb.edu